-But unfortunately, that was not the last time the trees would be damaged.
-After the trees were eventually replaced with new, living oaks in February 2015, they had to be given time to adjust to their new environment.
-But it wasn’t long before another attack on Toomer’s Corner.
+After the trees were replaced in February 2015, they had to be given time to adjust to their new environment.
+However, opposing fans seemed less inclined to let nature restore itself.

-The Failed Rolling
+The Failed Rolling of 2019

 During college basketball's NCAA Tournament in 2019, head coach Bruce Pearl and the Auburn Tigers were playing the Virginia Cavaliers in the Final Four.
 With 17 seconds left in the game, Anfernee McLemore made two shots from the free-throw line to put the Tigers up by four points.
-Thinking the game was over, students rushed Toomer's Corner to start the celebration.
+Thinking the game was over, students rushed to roll Toomer's Corner to start the celebration.